Łódź's Grand Boulevard

-Ul Piotrkowska began life in the 19th century as the road to Piotrków Trybunalski (hence its name), then the major town of the region.
-By the beginning of the 20th century Piotrkowska was an elegant boulevard, lined with art nouveau buildings and expensive restaurants, but in the wake of WWII it became a gloomy, grey street of soot-blackened facades and half-empty shops.
+Ul Piotrkowska began life in the early 19th century as the road from Łódź to the town of Piotrków Trybunalski (hence its name).
+By the beginning of the 20th century Piotrkowska had grown into an elegant boulevard, lined with art nouveau buildings and expensive restaurants, but in the wake of WWII it became a gloomy, grey street of soot-blackened facades and half-empty shops.

 Its revival began in the 1990s, when the Piotrkowska Street Foundation was created by a group of local artists and architects with the aim of turning the derelict thoroughfare into a lively European avenue.
-It has also become a sort of homage to successful locals, hosting statues and stars dedicated to the city's most famous sons and daughters.
+It has also become a sort of homage to successful locals, hosting monuments dedicated to the city's most famous sons and daughters.

-In front of the Grand Hotel is the Avenue of the Stars (Aleja Gwiazd), a series of bronze stars set in the pavement in imitation of Los Angeles' Hollywood Boulevard, each dedicated to a well-known name in Polish film.
+No 72 The front of the Grand Hotel features the Avenue of the Stars (Aleja Gwiazd), a series of bronze stars set in the pavement in imitation of Los Angeles' Hollywood Boulevard.
+Each is dedicated to a well-known name in Polish film.

 No 78 The eminent Polish pianist Artur Rubinstein once lived here.
 Rubinstein's Piano, in front, is a bronze sculpture much loved by Instagram-happy tourists.

 No 86 Stop for a moment to take in the over-the-top ornamentation, griffins and all.

 No 104 The bronze sculpture is Tuwim's Bench, created in memory of local poet Julian Tuwim.
 Touch his nose – it's supposed to bring good luck.
 It sits in front of the 1880 Italian renaissance City Hall.